 We said it above, and we'll say it again: food is important.
 For the sake of protecting your friends from hanger pains, have unlimited snacks available all day.
 Pick healthy or healthy-ish snacks that aren’t filled with too much sugar (you want to avoid any quick crashes) and will leave your bridesmaids feeling satisfied and energized.
 You should also encourage them to pack their own favorite treats to munch on throughout the day.

-5. Activities for Their Plus-Ones
+Plan Activities for Their Plus-Ones

 If your bridesmaids are bringing plus-ones who don’t know many other people at the wedding, they may feel awkward just leaving them alone for most of the day.

 Plan some activities so the plus-ones of the bridal party can come together for a lunch break or mid-afternoon coffee run.
 That way, those in your bridal party won’t feel distracted or guilty for not being fully available to entertain the person they invited to the wedding to be their date.
 You could even ask the plus-ones to order some lattes and deliver them to the bridal suite for a pre-ceremony pick-me-up.
 Now they get a few minutes to see their partners, and you and the girls get free coffee.
 Everyone wins.

-6. A Beverage Cart
+Stock a Beverage Cart

 Keep your bridesmaids hydrated!
 A beverage cart of water is a must-have, but feel free to add champagne and cocktails as you see fit.
-Your bridesmaids will thank you — just as long as you can trust them to drink slowly so they make it down the aisle okay.
+Your bridesmaids will thank you—just as long as you can trust them to drink slowly so they make it down the aisle okay.